sbt/sbt/src/sphinx/Detailed-Topics/Library-Management.rst

 There's now a :doc:`getting started page </Getting-Started/Library-Dependencies>` about library management, which you may want to read first.

-*Wiki Maintenance Note:* it would be nice to remove the overlap between this page and the getting started page, leaving this page with the more advanced topics such as checksums and external Ivy files.
+*Documentation Maintenance Note:* it would be nice to remove the overlap between this page and the getting started page, leaving this page with the more advanced topics such as checksums and external Ivy files.